Frequently Asked Questions About the Reporting Form

 A reporting form isn’t saving so I can’t print, what should I do?

-If part of your entry is not saving, go to your entry in REDCap and edit the recordnotsave to include any information missing that is not saving on the form.
+If part of your entry is not saving, go to your entry in REDCap and edit the record to include any information missing that is not saving on the form.
 When complete, go to the bottom of the record and click “save record”.

 Then, on the left hand side menu under project bookmarks, click ‘PRINT CTAERF PDF’.
 This will take you to the log in for the CTAERF form.